xnely/vscode-boost-test-adapter/README.md

 ## Changelog
 * Update 3.2.x
+  * Add a `Copy Boost.Test ID` conext menu.
+It allows to copy the Boost test ID (test path) of a test-case or test-suite to the clipboard for [test unit filtering](https://www.boost.org/doc/libs/1_80_0/libs/test/doc/html/boost_test/runtime_config/test_unit_filtering.html).
   * Bug fixes.
 * Update 3.2.0
   * Use the built-in Test Explorer of VS Code.
 No need to install the external [Test Explorer UI](https://marketplace.visualstudio.com/items?itemName=hbenl.vscode-test-explorer) extension any more.